There is a lot more to this answer, however.

 - Vehicle maintenance (if you drive)

-Not all vehicles can be pulled with a tow dolly.
-If the vehicle you need to ship can be pulled with a dolly, you will need to rent one and you will need to have a vehicle capable of towing another vehicle.
+You can’t pull all vehicles with a tow dolly.
+If the vehicle you need to ship can be pulled with a dolly, you will need to rent one, and you will need to have a vehicle capable of towing another vehicle.
 If the car you need to ship cannot be moved with a car dolly, you’ll need to rent a flatbed car trailer.

 The total cost to drive or tow the vehicle yourself varies, depending on your strategy.
 It will likely cost between $600 and $1,200 if the trip is more than 1,500 miles, plus your time.

 How To Ship Your Car With Your Moving Company

 If you need to ship your car because you’re moving, you may not need to hire a separate company.
 Moving companies also offer car shipping services.
 They may act as the broker between you and the car shipping company, or they may actually offer the service as a part of moving cross-country.